Who is eligible for the Non-Insured Health Benefits program

 - an Inuk recognized by an Inuit land claim organization as outlined in Inuit client eligibility for the NIHB program

 - a child less than 2 years old whose parent is an NIHB-eligible client

-To make sure that your child continues to be eligible for the program, you should apply for your child's:
+To make sure that your child continues to be eligible for the program, you should apply as soon as possible for your child's:

 - Indian status

 - recognition from your Inuit land claim organization

 Providers who have enrolled with NIHB (through the program's third party claims processor, Express Scripts Canada) are encouraged to submit claims directly, for services provided to NIHB clients, so that clients do not pay for eligible benefits at the point of service.